jfree/skijagraphics2d/README.md

 SkijaGraphics2D
 ===============

-Version 1.0.3, 7 August 2021
+Version 1.0.4, 23 January 2022

 Overview
 --------
 **SkijaGraphics2D** is an implementation of Java2D's `Graphics2D` API that targets Skia via the [Skija](https://github.com/HumbleUI/skija) bindings.
 The project is exploratory at the moment, but potential uses for this are:

 - to provide a path for Java applications to access the Skia rendering engine, perhaps providing speed and/or quality gains compared to Java2D as well as access to target formats supported by Skia (for example, SVG and PDF)
-- to include libraries such as [JFreeChart](https://github.com/jfree/jfreechart) and [Orson Charts](https://github.com/jfree/orson-charts) in [Jetpack Compose Desktop](https://www.jetbrains.com/lp/compose/) applications
+- to include libraries such as [JFreeChart](https://github.com/jfree/jfreechart) and [Orson Charts](https://github.com/jfree/orson-charts) in [Jetpack Compose Desktop](https://www.jetbrains.com/lp/compose/) applications (but see bug #7).

 Note that these are **potential** uses, so far I haven't tried those things out...if you have then let me know what worked and what didn't work.